roboslog/Agriot_sense/README.md

 	▪	Air pressure
 	▪	Ions etc

-	For Non-Commercial, For Commerial Use: Give Credit to ROBOSLOG Thanks
+	Our all files & Code here are For Non-Commercial use Only, For Commerial Use: Give Credit to ROBOSLOG Thanks
+	More updates coming soon..